rbisdorff/Digraph3/docSphinx/pearls.rst

       'a7'   | +0.22  -0.50  +0.00  +0.00  +0.78  +0.42  +1.00
 	     |  (+2)   (-2)   (+1)   (-1)   (+3)   (+2)   (+4)

-We may notice (see :numref:`robG`) that all outranking situations, qualified at stability level +1 or -1, are now put to an indeterminate status.
-In this example here, we actually drop three positive outrankings: between *a3* and *a7*, between *a7* and *a3*, and between *a6* and *a3*, where the last situation is actually already put to doubt by a veto situation (see :numref:`robG` Lines 22-35).
+We may notice (see :numref:`robG`) that all outranking situations, qualified at stability level +1 or -1, are now put to an *indeterminate* status.
+In the example here, we actually drop three positive outrankings: between *a3* and *a7*, between *a7* and *a3*, and between *a6* and *a3*, where the last situation is actually already put to doubt by a veto situation (see :numref:`robG` Lines 22-35).
 We drop as well three negative outrankings: between *a1* and *a7*, between *a4* and *a2*, and between *a7* and *a4* (see :numref:`robG` Lines 22-35).

-Notice by the way that a *stable* outranking situation, qualified at level 2|-2 or 3|-3, may nevertheless be put to doubt by a considerable performance difference.
-We observe such a situation when comparing alternatives *a2* and *a4* for instance (see :numref:`robG` Lines 24-25).
+Notice by the way that outranking situations, although qualified at level 2|-2 or 3|-3, may nevertheless be put to doubt by considerable performance differences.
+We observe such am outranking situation when comparing, for instance, alternatives *a2* and *a4* (see :numref:`robG` Lines 24-25).

 .. code-block:: pycon
    :linenos: